shrey27tri01/Zense-Project/ProjectReport.md

 So I came up with the idea of MAKING a game to experience the joy of designing my own world .

 #### Project Idea :
-My idea was to implemnt a simple game, like Temple Run, but, of course, with much simpler graphics and just some basic functionalities.
+My idea was to implement a simple game, like Temple Run, but, of course, with much simpler graphics and just some basic functionalities.

 #### Tech Stack:
 I used the Unity game development engine and some basic C# programming to make this game.